 My final thoughts:

 Black hat stuff is usually a red flag, but the way it’s taught here, there MIGHT be a chance your site doesn’t get caught for using it, but it’s a very small chance.
 There’s people who don’t care about their site and just want to make money as fast as possible so they use this stuff, but it won’t keep working.

 There’s good portions of the training, but it focuses too much on the initial necessities like setting up the website and writing a little bit of content.
 That’s a lot of work itself, but you need A LOT more to make that work.

 No way are you going to start of as a deadbeat, become a successful deadbeat and keep it that way if you use everything this program advises, not in my opinion.

-So again, Deadbeat Super Affiliate does not get my recommendation, but you know what does.
+So again, Deadbeat Super Affiliate does not get my recommendation, but at least you know what does.

 Update: A new upgrade and update has come to Deadbeat Super Affiliate and it’s called Stay Home Commissions.
 Get the review of it there if you’d like to know what’s different.